Mobility as a Service App

 A potential barrier to the greater uptake of public transport usage is the complexity of options available and access to scheduling and other information.
 This can be exacerbated by introducing new modes of transportation, such as the e-bike scheme or car clubs, where potential users may struggle to efficiently engage with these.
 MaaS provides a solution by enabling people to connect to multiple transport services in the city using a bespoke App on their smartphone.

-The App will provide on-demand access to real time data on a range of transport services.
-The aim is to make it more convenient and desirable to use public, shared and sustainable transport services for journeys in and around the city.
+An app will provide on-demand access to real time data on a range of transport services.
+The aim is to make it more convenient and desirable to use public, shared, and sustainable transport services for journeys in and around the city.

-This project is developing a bespoke App for Dundee to enhance the travelling experience of residents and visitors.
+Although not yet released to the public, this project has developed the bespoke GetGo Dundee App for Dundee to enhance the travelling experience of residents and visitors.

 Many of the reported benefits of MaaS are linked to encouraging people to use public and shared modes of transport rather than private cars.
 These include: